sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 When a user clicks "Request to book", `ListingPage.js` sends the booking details as initial values to the Checkout Page, which then fetches the possible transaction information, including pricing, to be shown on the checkout page.
-In Flex language, this is known as "speculating" the transaction - the booking has not been made, but the line items are calculated as if it were.
+In Sharetribe language, this is known as "speculating" the transaction - the booking has not been made, but the line items are calculated as if it were.

 Since we are dealing with a paid transaction, we need to be modifying